muratk5n/thirdwave/en/index.md

 ---

+Al Jazeera: "Russia to move newest nuclear sub to Pacific in August..
+The Generalissimo Suvorov is part of the new Borei class of stealthier, more nimble undersea vessels"

+---

 Lowe: "Why AlphaFold [NN in biology] won’t revolutionise drug discovery..
 DeepMind’s AlphaFold team has been having quite a run of success in predicting protein structures.
 This has long been